 - Plant Tours

 - Exhibition of sponsors

 SAMPE Conference 21 in TRAFO Baden is a COVID-free B-to-B Event.
 Compulsory presentation of a valid Covid Certificate to access the event:

-- For a COVID free event the Swiss Government requests a Covid Certificate (Paper or Digital) for people who are: a) vaccinated, b) Covid recovered or c) negative PCR or rapid antigen test within 48 hours prior to the event start.
+- For a COVID free event the Swiss Government requests a Covid Certificate (Paper or Digital and unexpired before the end of the event)for people who are: a) vaccinated, b) Covid recovered or c) negative PCR or rapid antigen test within 48 hours prior to the events end.

 - Entering the Conference the QR Code on the Certificate is checked and compared with a valid ID.

 - Rapid Antigen tests are available in Baden close to the Conference Centre.
 Cost for CHF 50.00.
 More information: https://corona-testcenter-baden.ch/.

 - Certificates originated in UK or EU/EFTA member countries will be accepted.